flipbarrett/intro-to-git/README.md

 • git log -> shows a brief history of all commits.
 • git reset HEAD <file> -> removes a file from the staging area.
 • git branch -> shows the branches available.
+• git checkout -> can use to swap between branches

 Method:
 •git ignore: